nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.2.3b Sorting Pending Deliveries

-* Pending deliveries are sorted based on deliver by timing.
+* Pending deliveries are sorted based on deliver by timing ie. delivery by.

 ### 3.3 Coming Soon